Emkrypted/jisparking/README.md

-# Jis Paking Spa Management System
+# Jis Paking SpA Management System
 It's the management system in the Jis Parking SpA which it's the biggest chilean parking company in the country.